trifectatechfoundation/teach-rs/slides/C-concurrency-parallelism.md

 }
 ```

 - A process can spawn multiple threads of execution.
-These run concurrently (may run in parallel)
+These run concurrently (and may run in parallel)
 - Question: what is the output of this program?

 ---